 North Dakota Average SAT Scores by State

-Both of the Dakotas shot up the list of state ACT scores this year.
-North Dakota, in particular, showed high scores.
-In 2019, North Dakota had the third-highest composite scores (1283), as well as the third-highest Math scores (643).
-For Evidence-Based Reading and Writing, their score of 640 put them in fourth place nationwide.
+North Dakota held its place on the list of top SAT-scoring states this year.
+In 2020, North Dakota had the fourth-highest composite scores (1231), as well as the fourth-highest Math scores (617).
+For Evidence-Based Reading and Writing, their score of 615 put them in fourth place nationwide.
 Pretty impressive!

 What Do Average SAT Scores by State Tell Us?

 Looking at these SAT scores by state, we can pick out a few common threads.
 Other than geography (with all four top states in the Midwest and Plains States), what trends do we see?

 Interestingly, none of these states requires the SAT for graduation.
 Instead, Wisconsin requires the ACT for graduation.
 While this might seem like a contradiction, it actually helps to explain the high SAT scores: all students have to take the ACT, and all schools accept both tests.
 Therefore, you would only take the SAT if you found the test format easier than the ACT’s.
 This would lead to higher average scores, as students to whom the test did not come somewhat naturally are less likely to take it.

 However, that explanation doesn’t take Minnesota, Kansas, or North Dakota into account.
 These states don’t require either test.
 Nevertheless, these states have excellent (and large) public university systems.
 This is also true of Wisconsin; all five universities were ranked in the top 300 by US News & World Report.
 This means that students who want affordable tuition at a great in-state college may have to work hard to get their scores as high as possible.

 What Average SAT Scores by State Mean for Everyone

 Average SAT scores by state are far from the only metric available to measure SAT performance.
 However, they’re useful for several reasons.